 How long does it take to see all the attractions on the Ford Rouge Factory Tour?

 The tour is self-guided and you are encouraged to move at your own pace.
 We recommend a minimum of two hours to visit Ford Rouge Factory Tour to enjoy the variety of experiences on site.
-In addition, you will want to plan for the time it takes to travel on the bus to and from Henry Ford Museum to the Ford Rouge Factory Visitor Center.
+In addition, you will want to plan for the time it takes to travel on the bus to and from Henry Ford Museum of American Innovation to the Ford Rouge Factory Visitor Center.
 While the trip each way only takes about 15 minutes, we suggest you plan for an hour total travel time.

 Do you need advanced reservations for the Ford Rouge Factory Tour?